 - YuYu Hakusho: when Yusuke is resurrected the second time, this time under his own power as a powerful demon via the Atavism of the Mazoku as a descendant of Raizen, Puu changes from something that looks like a small stuffed penguin to something that looks like a very large phoenix, which people can ride on.

-- Gundam 00 has the Harros, which are adorable robots which are clearly at least partially sapient.
+- Mobile Suit Gundam 00 has the Haros, which are adorable robots which are clearly at least partially sapient.
 While those owned by Lockon and the Bridge Bunnies are friendly and playful, that owned by Nena Trinity has red eyes and a nasty/cruel sense of humor.

 - The Big Blue Genie in Disney's Aladdin begins the movie as a playful, googly, shape shifting whack job.
-But when his lamp came into the possession of Jafar, his coloration and body shape changed to the "evil Djinn" stylistic (Only temporarily, because this is a Disney movie, and the Genie had to be recognizable for marketing purposes.)
+But when his lamp came into the possession of Jafar, his coloration and body shape changed to the "evil Djinn" stylistic (Only temporarily, because once Jafar gets magical powers and is able to do the evil things himself, the Genie doesn't need to look intimidating and reverts; then later Jafar becomes a Genie and its appearance is an Evil Counterpart - red, muscular and with Villainous Cheekbones in contrast to the blue, chubby and overall rounded)

 - Likewise the Beast in Beauty and the Beast undergoes changes in his appearance that's directly tied to his Character Development.
 The filmmakers even admitted this and while he remains recognizable as the same character throughout the film his design goes from angular and inhuman to a much softer and appealing look later on.